substrate-system/keys/README.md

 import { encryptTo } from '@substrate-system/keys/rsa'  // RSA version

-// need to know the public key we are encrypting for const publicKey = await keys.publicExchangeKeyAsString()  // ECC
+// need to know the public key we are encrypting for const publicKey = await keys.publicExchangeKeyAsString()  // Both ECC and RSA
-// or: const publicKey = await keys.getPublicEncryptKey()  // RSA

 const encrypted = await encryptTo({
   content: 'hello public key',